developer-student-club-thapar/Bootcamp-22-challenge-Cpp/README.md

 -   DSA playlist: https://www.youtube.com/playlist?list=PLu0W_9lII9ahIappRPN0MCAgtOu3lQjQi

-Join the GDSC discord at https://discord.gg/t2WjxbmcKq to enroll in the 100-Days-of-dsa, euclid game engine and many more such programs there.
+Join the GDSC discord at https://discord.gg/t2WjxbmcKq to enroll in the 100-Days-of-dsa, euclid game engine and many more such programs.

 ### Learning resources